-Pay-for-Performance Alignment
+Pay-for-Performance Alignment, Including Incentive Plan Designs and Metrics

-The Committee believes it has developed a compensation program that ensures that the interests of the Company's executives, including its NEOs, are aligned with those of its stockholders by strongly linking executive compensation with Company and personal performance at levels such that executives are incented to drive long-term value creation.
-The key pay-for-performance aspects of the executive compensation program are described below:
+The Committee believes it has developed a compensation program that ensures that the interests of the Company's executive officers, including its NEOs, are aligned with those of its stockholders by strongly linking executive officer compensation with Company and personal performance at levels such that executive officers are incented to drive long-term value creation, especially given the Company's growth objectives in the coming years.
+The key pay-for-performance aspects of the 2022 executive officer compensation program are described below:

-- 50% or more of each NEO's total target direct compensation is in the form of variable pay tied to individual and/or Company performance; - Short-term incentives are based significantly on revenue and adjusted net income performance, as defined below, factors over which executives are expected to have substantial control and which are intended to incentivize executives to achieve Company performance on key financial metrics; - Targets for short-term incentive opportunities are set at challenging levels designed to incentivize executives to achieve business growth at or above levels expected by stockholders; - Annual long-term incentive opportunities are equity-based and include stock options, which only provide value to executives if the stock price increases beyond the grant date price, and performance stock units, which are only earned if specified results at challenging levels for adjusted EBITDA, as defined below, are attained, incentivizing executive performance that furthers our strategic goals, and drives stockholder value; - NEOs are subject to minimum stock ownership requirements to ensure alignment with stockholders and to encourage executives to maintain a long-term view of performance; and, - Our Clawback Policy, which has been updated as described further below, is designed to diminish the likelihood that executive officers unjustly benefit in cash or equity from significant misstatements in our financial statements.
+- 50% or more of each NEO's total target direct compensation is in the form of variable pay tied to individual and Company performance; - Short-term incentives are designed to be based significantly on constant currency revenue growth, a factor that is believed to create significant stockholder value creation, and over which executive officers are believed to have substantial control and that is intended to incentivize executive officers to achieve Company target performance on this key financial metric;

+- Targets for short-term incentive opportunities are set at challenging levels designed to incentivize executive officers to achieve business growth at or above levels expected by stockholders, while setting up the Company for long-term success and continued growth; - Annual long-term incentive opportunities are equity-based and include stock options, which only provide value to executive officers if the stock price increases beyond the grant date price, and performance stock units, which are designed to be earned only if specified results at challenging levels for revenue and adjusted EBITDA, as defined below, are attained, thereby incentivizing executive officer performance that furthers the Company's strategic goals and drives stockholder value.
+Such performance stock units, however, are not fully earned if such challenging levels are not met, as was the case with the first tranche of the 2019 LTIP, and, as explained below, with the 2022 annual performance share award; - NEOs are subject to stock ownership requirements to ensure alignment with stockholders and to encourage executive officers to maintain a long-term view of Company performance; and - Our Clawback Policy is designed to diminish the likelihood that executive officers unjustly benefit in cash or equity from material misstatements in our financial statements.

-As described in this Proxy Statement, in 2019 the executive compensation program effectively delivered pay-for-performance, as follows:
+As described in this Proxy Statement, in 2022, the executive officer compensation program effectively delivered pay-for-performance as follows: